RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/new_weaving_shed.md

 The 4 storey spinning mill was demolished and its materials used to build this new south shed for more looms.

 It happended quickly, too.
-By 1885, the mill was weaving on 495 looms, from 200 in 1880.
+By 1885, the mill was weaving on 495 looms, up from 200 just 5 years before.

 This needed more power!
 The mill used several new technologies to achive this.